 6. Sivananda Yoga

-Sivananda Yoga is a system of yoga which promotes health and well-being through a holistic approach.
-This system is designed to help individuals find their true potential by living in harmony with oneself, one’s environment, and the world.
+Sivananda Yoga is a system of yoga that promotes health and well-being through a holistic approach.
+This system is designed to help individuals find their true potential by living in harmony with themselves, one’s environment, and the world.

 7. Hot Yoga

-The proponents of Hot Yoga claim that it strengthens the core, detoxifies the body, and helps to prevent injury.
-The practice has been proven to burn more calories than traditional yoga, but it also requires greater risk for heat stroke.
+The proponents of Hot Yoga claim that it strengthens the core, detoxifies the body and helps to prevent injury.
+The practice has been proven to burn more calories than traditional yoga, but it also poses a greater risk for heatstroke.
 Yoga enthusiasts should be aware of the potential dangers before they begin this physical activity.